rishabhc9/InstaReddit-AutoPoster/readme.md

 1. Load Credentials File: Click the "Browse" button next to "Credentials File (.json)" and select your credentials.json file.

-2. Select Subreddit Names File: Click the "Browse" button next to "Subreddit Names File (.txt)" and select your subreddit names file.

-3. Set Posting Interval: Enter the interval between posts in hours.
+2. Set Posting Interval: Enter the interval between posts in hours.

-4. Start Posting: Click the "Run" button to start the posting process.
+3. Start Posting: Click the "Run" button to start the posting process.
 The tool will begin fetching images from the selected subreddits and uploading them to Instagram at the specified interval.

-5. Check Status: The status label at the bottom of the GUI will provide updates on the posting process, including any errors or confirmation messages.
+4. Check Status: The status label at the bottom of the GUI will provide updates on the posting process, including any errors or confirmation messages.

 ###